everclearorg/monorepo/packages/indexer/README.md

 ## Overview

-This indexer monitors EverclearSpoke contracts across multiple chains and provides a unified GraphQL API to query:
+This indexer monitors EverclearSpoke and FeeAdapter contracts across multiple chains and provides a unified GraphQL API to query:
 - **Intents**: Cross-chain intent creation and fulfillment
 - **Fills**: Solver activity and fill details
-- **Statistics**: Global and per-chain metrics
+- **Fee Information**: Token and native fees paid by initiators
-- **Solver Analytics**: Performance tracking by solver and chain
+- **Statistics**: Global metrics for intents and fills
 - **Asset Tracking**: Volume and usage statistics

 ## Quick Start